dawsneyland/dawsneyland.github.io/_posts/blog/2016-06-09-why-i-like-to-make-family-videos.md

 Although I’d like to think that my close family enjoy these videos because I’m a talented filmmaker, the reality is that this end result is straight forward to achieve.
 For a start, I’m filming things they will want to see… their children, their Nephews and Nieces.
 I discard all the naff stuff and keep the good content.
 Also, I don’t have to provide any dialogue.
 I just choose a song to set the tone and let it play as the background track from start to finish, fitting all the clips in during that time.
 I'm basically shooting a music video.
 And lastly, the easiest thing for me is that I am always behind the camera so never have to be the subject which is just as well as I hate to see or hear myself in any media.
 I just have to try and take the time to capture a variety of footage with a camera that will pretty much do the job automatically as long as I point it in the right direction.
 Ok, maybe I’m being a little hard on myself, but you get the idea.

 The thing is, I want to get better, and I don’t always want to have to wait for a family holiday or birthday to make something.
 So I need to remove these comfort blankets, move to be in front of the camera, and address my dislike of my own voice and appearance.
-I want to make something that people whom I’ve never met, may want to watch.
+I want to make something that people who I’ve never met, may want to watch.
 For me, that’s pretty terrifying, but challenging.
 I’m not saying I want to make a feature film, or have a ‘crew’, but I think I'd like to make some simple films by myself.

 The reason I started watching videos online was because after my father died, I remembered that he had performed on a TV show as part of a choir he sang in.
 He was prominently placed in the front row of the choir, so was visible most of the time.
 I desperately wanted to see my Dad moving rather than just smiling in a photo, so I turned to YouTube; surely someone had uploaded this show?
 They had.
 And this helped me tremendously.
 And it got me sold on the essence of YouTube.